azagniotov/algorithmic-puzzles/README.md

 #### Trees
 * Create a balanced binary tree
 * Count leaf nodes in a tree
+* Find min depth of a tree
+* Find max depth of a tree
+* Invert a binary tree

 #### Math
 * Find missing number in sorted & distinct array of numbers